Huilensolis/library_API_REST/README.md

 - Request Body:
   - name: (string) The name of the library.
   - location: (string) The location of the library.
-  - phone: (string) The phone number of the library.
+  - landline: (string) The phone number of the library.
 - Example Request:
 ```
 {